From what I’ve been hearing lately, the secondary mortgage market is completely dead.

-The only mortgage lenders that can survive in this climate are portfolio lenders, those who both originate and service their own loans.
+The only mortgage lenders that can survive in this climate are portfolio lenders, those that both originate and service their own loans.

 Companies that originate and service loans include giants like Countrywide, Wells Fargo, Indymac, Bank of America, Washington Mutual, and other similar brands.

-These companies can effectively hold on to any type of loan they originate, as it doesn’t need to be sold on the secondary market, and the infrastructure is in place to collect mortgage payments and subsequent interest.
+These companies can effectively hold on to any type of loan they originate, as it doesn’t need to be sold on the secondary market, and the infrastructure is in place to collect mortgage payments and earn money from interest.

 Portfolio lenders also have the final say as to what types of mortgage programs they can offer borrowers, without the worry of investor approval or the fear of selling securities at a loss.